History of the Arizona Diamondbacks: 1940–1997: Bringing Major League Baseball to Arizona

 Bidwill, with plans already in the works to leave St. Louis, opted instead to sign a long-term lease with Arizona State University to use its Sun Devil Stadium as the home of his soon-to-be Arizona-based NFL franchise.
 Since baseball-only stadiums were not seen as fiscally viable during that era, Stone pulled his support for the stadium.
 In 1989, Phoenix voters overwhelmingly rejected the issuance of the first $100 million in bonds for the proposed stadium.
 In response, the Arizona Legislature authorized Phoenix to bypass a referendum in order to build a stadium.
 It also authorized Maricopa County, home to Phoenix and most of its suburbs, to finance any proposed stadium with a 0.25 percent sales tax.

 In the fall of 1993, Jerry Colangelo, majority owner of the Phoenix Suns, the area's NBA franchise, announced he was assembling an ownership group, "Arizona Baseball, Inc.", to apply for a Major League Baseball expansion team.
 This was after a great deal of lobbying by the Maricopa County Sports Authority, a local group formed to preserve Cactus League spring training in Arizona and eventually secure a Major League franchise for the state.

 Colangelo's group was so confident that they would be awarded a franchise that they held a public contest to name the prospective team.
-As a demonstration of their certainty, they took out a full-page advertisement in the sports section of the February 13, 1995 edition of the Arizona Republic Arizona Republic, the state's leading newspaper, to promote the naming contest.
+As a demonstration of their certainty, they took out a full-page advertisement in the sports section of the February 13, 1995 edition of the Arizona Republic, the state's leading newspaper, to promote the naming contest.
 First prize was a pair of lifetime season tickets awarded to the person who submitted the winning entry.
 The winning choice was "Diamondbacks", after the Western diamondback, a rattlesnake native to the region known for injecting a large amount of venom when it strikes.
 In addition to a write-in option, the four provided choices that did not win were the Arizona "Coyotes", "Phoenix", "Rattlers", and "Scorpions".